For most babies, skin-to-skin contact is what they need to calm and warm them after birth. Skin-to-skin contact is also called kangaroo care.

 Responsive parenting is an important part of forming a healthy relationship with your baby.
 This means that you are responding to your baby while accepting their needs and signals.
 For example, you may pick up on early signs of hunger before your baby even cries.
 Keep your baby close.

-Remember, you cannot spoil your baby by responding to their needs in this way.
+Remember, you cannot spoil your baby by keeping your baby close responding to their needs.